The late Ronnie Peterson has been acknowledged as one of the fastest Grand Prix drivers of all time, yet he was never crowned World Champion.

 It’s now strange to think that when TEARS FOR FEARS first appeared, they were trying to emulate OMD.
 ‘Suffer The Children’ took inspiration from Curt Smith and Roland Orzabal de la Quintana’s interest in Primal Scream therapy while musically, it recalled McCluskey and Humphreys’ ‘Pretending To See The Future’ but with more guitar.
 The child-like refrain by Ozabal’s wife within the bridge and coda would have actually sounded like an OMD hookline had it been played on synth.

-Available on the 4 disc boxset ‘The Hurting’ via Mercury / Universal Music
+Available on the TEARS FOR FEARS deluxe album ‘The Hurting’ via Mercury / Universal Music

 VISAGE Pleasure Boys (1982)

-Full length dance mix version available on the album ‘The Face – The Best Of Visage’ via Universal Music
+Full length dance mix version available on the VISAGE album ‘The Face – The Best Of’ via Universal Music

 DEAD OR ALIVE Misty Circles (1983)